TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/JavaScript/Ajax/Backend/Index.rst

 - updateRecordList

+.. _ajax-backend-server:

 Server-Side
 """""""""""

-1) Register your unique ajaxID, at best prepended with your extension ID, in the TYPO3 backend by adding the following line to your "ext\_localconf.php" (this way you can also overwrite existing AJAX calls):
+1) Register your unique ajaxID, at best prepended with your extension ID, in the TYPO3 backend by adding the following line to your :file:`ext_localconf.php` (this way you can also overwrite existing AJAX calls):

 ::